 It’s best to start every dog off right by working to prevent Resource Guarding behaviors before you even see them occur.
 I like to begin teaching every dog I meet that I am no threat to them, I will always offer them something in trade for anything they have, and that I will not be so rude as to try to snatch things away from them.
 Check out our blog post, “Basic Training Skills: Start at the Beginning” for more on prevention.

-When we’ve just met a dog, we don’t know him any better than he knows us.
-We don’t know if he’s ever met a person like ourselves: deep-voiced, high-voiced, hat-wearing, high-energy or slow and lumbering; having good or poor dog interaction skills; responsive to the dog’s communications or not; tall or short, fat or thin, dark-skinned or light.
+When you’ve just met a dog, you don’t know him any better than he knows you.
+You don’t know if he’s ever met a person like yourself: deep-voiced, high-voiced, hat-wearing, high-energy or slow and lumbering; having good or poor dog interaction skills; responsive to the dog’s communications or not; tall or short, fat or thin, dark-skinned or light.
 Which one are you, and how is the dog responding to your manner?

-We don’t even know if a dog has met very many people before at all.
-We certainly don’t know how anyone he’s met has behaved toward him, or what habits he’s developed in interacting with humans.
-It’s best to be polite as we get to know him, just as we would toward a human we’ve just met.
-To a dog, that means allowing him to approach us rather than approaching him first, dropping a slip lead over his head rather than grabbing for his collar, and asking him if he’d like to trade what he has in his mouth for a super-yummy treat.
+You don’t even know if a dog has met very many people before at all.
+You certainly don’t know how anyone he’s met has behaved toward him, or what habits he’s developed in interacting with humans.
+It’s best to be polite as you get to know him, just as you would be with a human you’ve just met.
+To a dog, that means allowing him to approach you rather than approaching him first, dropping a slip lead over his head rather than grabbing for his collar, and asking him if he’d like to trade what he has in his mouth for a super-yummy treat.

 Why Would a Dog Give Up Something He Likes?

 When a dog has something in his mouth, a bone, a toy, a stick, a dead bird, or whatever else he deems valuable enough to hold onto, you must offer something even more valuable to him if you want him to choose to drop that item.
 That may sometimes mean simply a piece of kibble, especially if it’s offered in the right way.